 What Are Orthotics?

-Orthotics are customized inserts that fit inside your shoes and provide support for your feet.
+Orthotics are customized inserts that fit inside your shoes (orthopedic or non-orthopedic) and provide support for your feet.
 Remember, the average person walks five miles per day: unsupportive footwear can quickly take a toll on your body.

-Orthotics work by supporting the arch of the foot, preventing the ankle from rolling, and relieving your knees, hips, and lower back of extra pressure.
-Without orthotics to support your arch, your muscles and ligaments are forced to work overtime to lift the arch.
+Custom orthotics work by supporting the arch of the foot, preventing the ankle from rolling, and relieving your knees, hips, and lower back of extra pressure.
+Without custom orthotics to support your arch, your muscles and ligaments are forced to work overtime to lift the arch.
+At Feet First Clinic, the process for getting custom orthotics is easy – see “How Are They Made” below.

 Are Orthotics For Me?